apache/incubator-retired-s4/README.md

 Limitation in S4
    * Tasks are always partitioned based on the number of nodes
    * If the stream is already partitioned outside of s4 or with a different partitioning factor, then the stream needs to be re-partitioned which results in additional hop.
 In cases where multiple streams that are already partitioned outside of S4 but needs to be joined in S4, it requires re-hashing both the streams.
    * Adding new nodes to S4 cluster cause the number of partitions to change.
 This results in lot of data shuffling.
-For example if there are 4 nodes and you add another node then 80% of the data is moved from its current location to a new location where as ideally only 20% of the data should move.
+For example if there are 4 nodes and you add another node then nearly all the keys need to be remapped where as ideally only 20% of the data should move.
    * Fault tolerance is achieved by having standby nodes which become active when a node fails.
 This results in inefficient use of hardware resources.

 Advantages of integrating with Apache Helix,
    * Allows one to partition the task processing differently for each stream, which provides better load balancing.
+   * Uses consistent hashing to map partitions to nodes.
-   * When new nodes are added, partitions can be migrated to new nodes without changing the number of partitions.
-This minimizes the data movement.
+   * When new nodes are added, partitions can be migrated to new nodes without changing the number of partitions and  minimizes the data movement.
    * All Nodes in the cluster are active and when a node fails, its load gets redistributed among the remaining active nodes

 This is still in prototype mode.